tribesonecommunity/discord-bots/README.md

 - `cp .env.example .env`.
 Modify `.env` by adding your API key

 Run the bot:
-- `run-discord-bot`
+- `python scripts/run.py`

-## Linux
+## Anything not macOS

-The steps are mostly similar, but you have to install Python another way
+The steps are the same except you have to install Python another way

-- Install Python 3
-- Still recommended to use a virtualenv
-- `pip install -e .`.
-This allows local changes to be picked up without needing to reinstall
-- `cp .env.example .env`.
-Modify `.env` by adding your API key
-- `run-discord-bot`

 # Development

+## Installation
+Installation steps are the same but use `pip install -e .`.
+This allows local changes to be picked up without needing to reinstall the package every time.
 ## Editor
 Recommend using vscode.
 If you do, install these vscode plugins:
 - Python